-The Norman family name is synonymous with the motor trade, and has been for many generations.
-Norman Motors (Wallisdown) was established in 1953 by Donald James Norman (the Grandfather of the current MD, David Norman).
-The business originally consisted of a single property, which was a residential dwelling, with the ground floor converted to a small showroom area to sell cars, and a kerbside forecourt area for petrol sales.
+The Norman family name is synonymous with the motor trade and has been for many generations.
+Norman Motors (Wallisdown) was established in 1953 by Donald James Norman (the grandfather of the current MD, David Norman).
+The business originally consisted of a sole property, which was a residential dwelling, with the ground floor converted to a small showroom area to sell cars, and a kerbside forecourt area for petrol sales.

-After more than sixty years of trading, the current Norman Motors business is still located at this original Wallisdown Road site, however the premises of today are unrecognisable, as significant developments have been made over the years.
+After seventy years of trading, the current Norman Motors business is still located at this original Wallisdown Road site, however the premises of today are unrecognisable, as significant developments have been made over the years.

 In 1953 Donald James Norman moved with his family to the premises in Wallisdown Road.
-He converted the ground floor into a small indoor showroom for approx. 6 cars, and the front of the dwelling had a small off-road forecourt area for petrol sales.
+He converted the ground floor into a small indoor showroom for just six cars, and the front of the dwelling had a small off-road forecourt area for petrol sales.

-When Barrie left school he joined his father in the business full time.
+When Barrie left school, he joined his father in the business full time.
 Over a period, they acquired five adjacent properties in Wallisdown Road, enabling them to significantly expand the business and add a service department.
-Barrie also purchased a filling station from Esso in Ferndown, which became a car showroom, fuel sales and workshops.
-Whilst still owned by the Norman family, the Ferndown garage is now leased to a tenant (and does not trade under the Norman Motors brand).

 In 2003, a second Norman Motors site was opened in Bournemouth Road, to launch a Poole dealership and extend the number of vehicles on display at any one time.

 Donald Norman died in 1986 and Barrie Norman took over management of the operation.